KJ Tait

 How KJ Tait Can Help

-We are expert engineers.
-We combine compliance knowledge with practical steps.
+We are expert engineers with CIBSE‑accredited Level 5 energy assessors across Scotland and England.
+We combine compliance knowledge with practical delivery.
 We help you:

-• Compare your building to the new EPC method.
+• Assess your building under the new reference‑building method

-• Create a costed plan to protect asset value.
+• Create a costed, time‑bound plan to protect asset value

-• Meet your ESG and net zero goals.
+• Meet your ESG and net zero goals with evidence‑ready outputs

 Your Next Steps

-2. Plan for reassessment under the new rules.
+2. Plan for reassessment under the new rules where transactions are expected

 The EPC changes in Scotland are a chance to act.
 Use them to future‑proof your assets.

-Need Expert Help?
-Contact KJ Tait today to see how the Scotland EPC changes affect your property.
-Let us help you get ready.
+Need expert help?
+Contact KJ Tait to discuss how the changes affect your properties and timelines.

-The Scottish Government will engage with stakeholders throughout 2026 to ensure a smooth transition.
-Owners and managers of non-domestic buildings should prepare for the new requirements, review their current EPC status, and plan for reassessment under the new regulations.
+The Scottish Government will continue engagement through 2026 to support a smooth transition.
+Owners and asset managers should review EPC status, plan for reassessment and align investment programmes with the new reporting outputs.

 EPC Changes in Scotland: Q&A